mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 **16 weeks** until IRONMAN Canada.

 ## WEEKLY GOAL
-Control what I can and if I have to do more before work, do it.
+Control what I can and if I have to get training done before work, then get it done.

 ## SUMMARY
 I feel I like was...